ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 p\left(\mathbf{Y}_{i} \mid \mathbf{X}_{i}, \mathcal{C}_{i}\right)=\sum_{m=1}^{M} \underbrace{p\left(\mathbf{Y}_{i} \mid E_{m}, \mathbf{X}_{i}, \mathcal{C}_{i}\right)}_{\text {mode }} \underbrace{p\left(E_{m} \mid \mathbf{X}_{i}, \mathcal{C}_{i}\right)}_{\text {weight }}
 $$

-As you can see from the mathematical equation above, it shows the trajectory distribution as a weighted sum of simpler distributions.
-Each mode represents a likely future trajectory.
+The equation above indicates that the trajectory distribution $$ p(\mathbf{Y}_{i} \mid \mathbf{X}_{i}, \mathcal{C}_{i}) $$ can be expressed as a weighted sum of distributions called modes.
+The term "mode" represents a plausible path, and the term "weight" represents the probability of each mode occurring.

+So, the paper is not only "mixing all possible paths"; it is also considering each possible path (mode) and associating a weight with it to represent its likelihood.

 ### HLS to Avoid "Mode Blur"